ReconnectedCC/docs/faq/claiming.md

 # Editing properties of your claim

-To edit some properties of your claim (like claim flags, or adding players), use the /flan menu command.
+To edit some properties of your claim (like claim flags, or adding players), use the /flan menu command while standing on top of your claim.
 This will pop up a menu that allows you to customize various properties of your claim.

 <img src="/img/claiming/menu.png">